Qanat di Palermo – Palermo, Italy - Atlas Obscura

 Know Before You Go

 Nowadays, you can visit the channel (reservation is required).
-Cave guides will provide helmet and light, but it is recommended to have a change of clothes (water level can reach a depth of up to one meter)
+Cave guides will provide a helmet and a light, but it is recommended to have a change of clothes (water level can reach a depth of up to one meter)

 In partnership with KAYAK